tdilauro/Simplified-wiki/CommonDataModel.md

 # Custom lists

+A CustomList is a list of books, typically grouped by a criterion such as genre, subject, bestseller status, etc., which a librarian has compiled in the admin interface.
+Each CustomList is associated with, and presented to patrons in the front-end as, one Lane.
+A CustomList has at least one CustomListEntry, each of which refers to a particular Work.

 # Libraries

 ## `Library`

+A library represents some organization that serves a distinct set of patrons.

 Each Library can have:

-    * one or more Collections.
-A Collection is a set of LicensePools, through which books are provided to the Library.
-Each Collection can have multiple Libraries to which it provides books, and can have multiple child Collections and multiple LicensePools.
-    * one or more CustomLists.
-A CustomList is a list of books, typically grouped by a criterion such as genre, subject, bestseller status, etc., which a librarian has compiled in the admin interface.
-Each CustomList is associated with, and presented to patrons in the front-end as, one Lane.
-A CustomList has at least one CustomListEntry, each of which refers to a particular Work.
+    * one or more `Collections`.
+    * one or more `CustomLists`.
     * one or more Lanes, each of which is associated with one CachedFeed.
     * one or more Admins.

-### Admins
+### `Admin`

-  Admins are people who have access to the admin interface (via accounts in the circulation manager), such as librarians.
-They are associated with a particular library, via AdminRole.
-An Admin may have more than one AdminRole.
-The potential AdminRoles are: SystemAdmin; SitewideLibraryManager; LibraryManager; SitewideLibrarian; and Librarian
+Admins are people such as librarians who have access to the admin interface (via accounts in the circulation manager).
+An `Admin` is associated with a particular `Library` through `AdminRole`.
+An Admin may have more than one `AdminRole`.
+The `AdminRoles` are:

+* Librarian
+* SitewideLibrarian
+* LibraryManager
+* SitewideLibraryManager
+* SystemAdmin

 ## `Lane`

+A library groups its books together using `Lane`s.
+A `Lane` may group books by any combination of these criteria:

+* Genre ("Science Fiction")
+* Fiction status ("Nonfiction")
+* Audience ("Young Adult")
+* Target age ("Young Readers")
+* Language ("Spanish")
+* Media ("Audiobooks")
+* Membership on a specific `CustomList` ("Best Sellers")

+A lane may have many `CachedFeed`s.

+### `CachedFeed`

+A `CachedFeed` is a pregenerated OPDS document that's stored in the database to serve future client requests.
+If a `CachedFeed` can be used, it greatly improves patron-visible response time.

+Any OPDS feed served by the circulation manager can be cached.
+This includes the various feeds served as a patron browses a `Lane`, but it also includes the feeds of books by a given author, books in a given series, and recommendations from sources like NoveList.

 # Patrons